Dog The Bounty Hunter’s Wife Beth Chapman Looks Healthy & Happy As She Takes Her Dog On A Gorgeous Hike

 — Beth Chapman (@MrsdogC) April 16, 2019

 “I can never say how much I needed her sweet lil smile and her infectious laugh.
-I don’t get to see my own grandkids very often so she fills a big void in my heart,” she shared at the time.
+I don’t get to see my own grandkids very often so she fills a big void in my heart,” Beth shared at the time.

-Chapman’s husband, the famous bounty-hunter Duane “Dog” Chapman, hasn’t left his wife’s side during her difficult health ordeal.
-He told Us that he continues to pray for although the thought of losing his partner in life gets him emotional from time to time.
+Chapman’s husband, the famous bounty hunter Duane “Dog” Chapman, hasn’t left his wife’s side during her difficult health ordeal.
+He told Us Weekly that he continues to pray for her — although the thought of losing his partner in life gets him emotional from time to time.

 “I don’t listen to the bad news.
 I don’t want to hear it.
 I pray a lot, anywhere.
-I cry all the time … I constantly ask God to heal my honey and make sure He takes care of it,” Dog told Us.
+I cry all the time… I constantly ask God to heal my honey and make sure He takes care of it,” Dog told Us Weekly.